 [15] Joint Circular No. 14/TTLT-BNNPTNT-BNV dated 15 March 2015 of the Ministry of Agriculture and Rural Development and the Ministry of Home Affairs providing guidelines on the tasks, functions, powers and organisation structure of agencies specialised in agriculture and rural development under the People’s Committees at provincial and district levels, and Circular No. 15/2015/TT-BNNPTNT of the Ministry of Agriculture and Rural Development dated 26 March 2015 providing guidelines on the tasks of the Sub-Department and specialised organisations under the Department of Agriculture and Rural Development.

 B2.2.2.
 National REDD+ Programme benefits, risks and measures related to rights to land and forest land

-Parameter type: Address

-Data type: Narrative text

 A number of benefits and risks related to rights to land and forest land have been identified through REDD+ planning processes at the national and subnational levels.
 A 2017 assessment of potential benefits and risks arising from National REDD+ Programme[1] policies and measures identified the following relevant co-benefits and risks:

 REDD+ policies and measures may support improved access to, and strengthened use rights over, lands and forest resources (and associated natural capital);